-Depending on the sample and the laboratory technique used, these tests usually provide an initial provisional result in days and a final confirmatory result within 3 weeks.
+Depending on the sample and the laboratory technique used, these tests usually provide an initial provisional result within days and a final confirmatory result within 3 weeks.

 This test is carried out after the 18th week of pregnancy and results take about a week.
 A needle is inserted into the mother's abdomen and a sample of the baby's blood is taken from the umbilical cord.
 The risk of miscarriage is between 1 and 4%.